skyformat99/ubjsc/docs/index.md

     #include <ubjs.h>

 Then initialize the library handle.
-It will be used in 99% methdo calls:
+It will be used in 99% method calls:

     ubjs_library *lib;
     ubjs_library_new_stdlib(&lib);